AutoxingTech/axbot_rest_book/docs/reference/services.md

 Jack device will report an error when overloads.

-When it happens, some jack models can still accept new commands.
+When it happens, most jack models can still accept new commands.
 But some rare models will require manual clearing of errors before accepting new commands.

 ```bash